jessemonroy650/top-phonegap-mistakes/new-whitelist-system.md

 - **FOREWARNED.** *This document is NOT all inclusive, nor does  it cover every exception.
 This blog entry is a road map to understanding.
 It is intended for professionals.
 If you are new to programming and mobile in particular, you will find this confusing and frustrating.* **FOREWARNED.**

-[Multiple security bugs](security-issues.md) have perhaps influenced this `white-list`.
-It is a result of this, or because of this, that the `white-list` system was not completely documented.
-Add to that the back to back *unannounced changes* to the Cordova system, and I feel like I am catching a falling knife &ndash; without a handle!!
+[Multiple security bugs](security-issues.md) have perhaps influenced the *Cordova `white-list` system*.
+It is a result of this, or because of this, that the `white-list` system was not well documented.
+In addition, constant changes in the system add to the frustration.
+Lastly, the back to back *unannounced changes* to the *Cordova `whitelist` system*, fells like catching a falling knife &ndash; without a handle!!

 **What Reading is Below**